MurhafSousli/ngx-highlightjs/README.md

 ## Development

-This project Angular CLI 6 to build the package.
+This project uses Angular CLI to build the package.

 ```bash
 $ ng build ngx-highlightjs --prod